joevbruno/react-training/Intro.md

 That is a complete React component, and most components will look very, very similar to this!
 Don't believe me?
 Here's a complete one:

-This is layout that the majority of your react components:
+This is the layout that the majority of your react components:

 ```